 - Uplights: Easiest and most popular way to spruce up the room.
 Uplights can transform any room by adding light/color to the walls around the space.

-- Spot Lights: Brings focus to different areas such as dessert tables, the head table or floral arrangements.
+- Spot Lights: Brings focus to different areas such as dessert tables, the head table, or floral arrangements.
 Really helps keep your investment in those floral arrangements prominent as the room gets darker.

 - Marquee Letters: Large wooden letters with bulb lights in them.
 Typically you will see initials or phrases like “LOVE” or “XOXO”

-- Monogram: Create a custom print to cover a wall/tent ceiling or add a wedding logo (Usually with a combination of the date, names and initials)
+- Monogram: Create a custom print to cover a wall/tent ceiling or add a wedding logo (Usually with a combination of the date, names, and initials)

 - Twinkle Lights: They are the same concept as holiday lights often used to create backdrops like a twinkle light curtain.
-Again can be used for behind an altar or head table.
+Again can be used behind an altar or head table.
 You can also weave twinkle light throughout your floral and/or centerpieces to add to the look.

-Work with your partner, your planner, your photographer, and your venue to determine which wedding rental upgrades will make the biggest impact for your wedding day.
-And if/when in doubt, upgrade the details that will make a difference on the overall experience for you and your wedding guests.
+Work with your partner, your planner, your photographer, and your venue to determine which wedding rental upgrades will make the biggest impact on your wedding day.
+And if/when in doubt, upgrade the details that will make a difference in the overall experience for you and your wedding guests.
 After all, they probably won’t remember the upgraded linens, but they will remember how incredible the reception hall looked upon arrival & the beautiful dance floor that kept them dancing all night long